Skip to main content

 {"timestamp":"2011-08-12T16:59:22.181050+0200","flow_id":472067367468746,"pcap_cnt":25767,"event_type":"fileinfo","src_ip":"74.207.254.18","src_port":80,"dest_ip":"147.32.84.165","dest_port":1046,"proto":"TCP","http":{"hostname":"www.nmap.org","url":"/","http_user_agent":"Mozilla/4.0 (compatible)","http_content_type":"text/html","http_method":"GET","protocol":"HTTP/1.1","status":301,"redirect":"http://nmap.org/","length":301},"app_proto":"http","fileinfo":{"filename":"/","magic":"HTML document, ASCII text","gaps":false,"state":"CLOSED","md5":"70041821acf87389e40ddcb092004184","sha1":"10395ab3566395ca050232d2c1a0dbad69eb5fd2","sha256":"2e4c462b3424afcc04f43429d5f001e4ef9a28143bfeefb9af2254b4df3a7c1a","stored":true,"file_id":1,"size":301,"tx_id":0}}

-Import the log as follows:
+Import it as follows:

 read_file "eve.log"